 Nobu had never asked Hikari about Takeru, and she never offered him details beyond that they were close friends pre-college.
 Their interactions were rare since their marriages, limited to Chosen Children reunions and celebrations.
 She didn't want her husband to ever doubt that she loved him.

-The truth was, Hikari thought often of Takeru, and it was a weakness that revisited at unexpected moments.
+In all honesty, Hikari thought often of Takeru, and it was a weakness that revisited at unexpected moments.
 She would be making dinner when she suddenly remembered his upcoming birthday, and there would be a sharp jab of pain when she realized that she would not be the one to celebrate with him.
 Other times, she found herself imagining a parallel universe that stretched alongside her own, when Takeru would be the face she saw across the dinner table, the body that slept beside her at night.

 In the end, it did not matter whether Nobu ever learned her secret.
 He died in a freak car accident less than two years after their marriage, leaving Hikari widowed with a child on the way.